 Research at EMBL emphasises experimental analysis at multiple levels of biological organisation, from the molecule to the organism, as well as computational biology, bioinformatics and systems biology.

 Outstanding training is available at multiple levels: PhD students, postdocs and visiting scientists.
 EMBL hosts a comprehensive schedule of courses, conferences and workshops, many organised in collaboration with EMBL's sister organisation, the European Molecular Biology Organization (EMBO).
 Additionally, the Laboratory offers a platform for dialogue with the general public through various science communication activities such as lecture series, visitor programmes and the dissemination of scientific achievements.

 Services provided by EMBL include:

-- core biomolecualar databases and bioinformatics tools, particularly at EMBL-EBI
+- core biomolecular databases and bioinformatics tools, particularly at EMBL-EBI;

 - the provision of beamlines, instrumentation and high-throughput technology for structural biology at the Hamburg and Grenoble oustations;